garybuckle/garybuckle.github.io/_posts/2018 -05-25-online training coach.markdown

-### ---
+---
 layout: post
-title:  “Online training coach”
+title:  "Online training coach"
 date:   Friday 2018-05-25 10:59:24a
-categories:
 ---

 # Using Online logging tools to guide your training